QA-Wisemen/Java_Framework_Apps/README.md

 - Framework can be used for web and mobile testing
 - Comments are provided in the code for specific explanations
 - Some basic flows from apps are already provided to speed up testing.
 Or te be used as examples for other tests.
+- Android apps can only be tested with emulators that have the Google Playstore installed

+## Running tests

+## Test set-up
+- Every test gets the '@Test' annotation
+- Test can be further configured, configurations can be combined and are seperated by a ,
+   -  @Test(description="...") provides information about tests
+   -  @Test(timeout=...) sets a timeout how long the test case can run beforeautomatically failing (in milliseconds)
+   -  @Test(priority=...) sets the priority for a test case, the lower the number, the higher thepriority (0 = highest priority)No priority set automatically sets it to 0
+   -  @Test(dependsOnMethods-="...") sets a prerequisite for the current test, it will not be executed beforethe other method is executed.
+   -  @Test(enabled=...) enables or disables a test (can be true or false)
+   -  @Test(groups="...") tags a test case, grouping them together

 ## Waiting in tests
 - tread.sleep(miliseconds) --> Is a hard coded way that always works but not great to use